-You will be in the position as seen in the picture on the left (unless pouring Vermiculite PRIOR to the pot going on and then you will find it even easier – just fill that chimney up).
+You will be in the position as seen in the picture and will pour around the liner (unless pouring Vermiculite PRIOR to the pot going on and then you will find it even easier – just fill that chimney up).

 Vermiculite (Micafil, pictured, is a brand name) is supplied in bags.
 It resembles a muesli breakfast cereal.
 It is very light and will be taken by the wind easily.

 Vermiculite cannot catch fire and is used to insulate around chimney liners.
 It is poured into the top of the chimney and will cascade down the chimney onto the closure plate, filling the gap between the liner and the chimney itself all the way to the top.